Does Oliver Wyman really offer a “different kind of consulting”?

 Today, we are digging into a firm that prides itself on its entrepreneurial spirit.
 Oliver Wyman’s strategy consulting practice has made waves specifically in the financial services sector, and beyond as well.
 Now a subsidiary of Marsh & McLennan, the firm is known to give MMC its strong reputation as experts over other insurance providers because of the firm’s focus on strategy.

 In 2021, Oliver Wyman ranked 6th in Vault’s Consulting 50 (combining “best to work for” and overall prestige).
 They have served 1000 Global clients over the past 50 years.
-The firm’s CEO, Scott McDonald, states that the long-term aspiration is to be recognized widely in the market as the gold standard in consulting.
+The firm’s former CEO, Scott McDonald, stated that the long-term aspiration is to be recognized widely in the market as the gold standard in consulting.

 The entrepreneurial spirit is known to have seeped from the firm’s founders straight into today’s colleagues.
 When seeking new talent, Oliver Wyman’s consulting team says they are looking for employees who are driven, risky, and innovative.
 Additionally, among the top 10 consulting firms, Oliver Wyman has been one of the fastest growing over the last decade, growth that happened both organically and through an impressive line up of mergers and acquisitions.

 The firm values a healthy exchange of ideas, teamwork, and mutual respect.
 This is evidenced by the fact that new hires are welcomed into important projects from day one.
 Each new hire is positioned and welcomed to become a potential partner, and you won’t even necessarily require any additional degrees to move up the career ladder.